Skip to Main Content

 1913 Housemother hired to direct all social, moral, and devotional matters

-1915 Nurse training program expanded to two years
+1915 The nurse training program expanded to two years

-1916 Electric lights installed throughout the hospital as a gift from the Junior Co-Operative Society
+1916 Electric lights were installed throughout the hospital as a gift from the Junior Co-Operative Society

 1919 Ethel Winston, M.D., first resident physician

-1920 Mary Emery endows pediatric chair in honor of B.K.
-Rachford
+October 4, 1920 Mary Emery endows pediatric chair in honor of Benjamin Knox Rachford, M.D.

-1921 William Cooper Procter named President of Board of Trustees
+1921 William Cooper Procter named President of the Board of Trustees

-July 5, 1921 Medical staff approves organizational changes: new Board of Trustees established; named changed to Children's Hospital
+July 5, 1921 Medical staff approves organizational changes: new Board of Trustees established; name changed to Children's Hospital

-Kenneth Blackfan, M.D., named first B.K.
+Kenneth Blackfan, M.D., named the first B.K.
 Rachford Professor of Pediatrics

 1923 First Grand Rounds